httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 * The request SHALL include an "Upgrade" header field with the value "connect-tcp".
 * The request's target SHALL correspond to the URI derived from expansion of the proxy's URI Template.

-If the request is well-formed and permissible, the proxy MUST attempt the TCP connection before returning its response header.
+If the request is well-formed and permissible, the proxy MUST attempt the TCP connection before sending any response status code other than "100 (Continue)" (see {{conveying-metadata}}).
 If the TCP connection is successful, the response SHALL be as follows:

 * The HTTP status code SHALL be "101 (Switching Protocols)".
 * The response SHALL include a "Connection" header field with the value "Upgrade".